-- 1. Recommendations for proper nutrition in pregnancy: - 40-50% carbohydrates (about 180 g of carbohydrates/day) preference for low glycemic index carbohydrates in the diet, - 30% protein (1.3 g/kg body weight/day), - 20-30% fats (including < 10% saturated fats), - the number of calories should depend on body weight, height, physical activity, and age - the average daily caloric requirement is about 30 kcal/kg of appropriate body weight, i.e., 1500-2400 kcal, - for overweight patients, a diet of 25-30 kcal/kg body weight is recommended, - due to the very restrictive target glycemic values, pregnant women should consume consistent amounts of carbohydrates in meals at fairly constant times to adjust insulin doses and avoid both hyperglycemia and hypoglycemia, - control of weight gain during pregnancy is necessary, as excessive weight gain in pregnant women with diabetes is associated with excessive fetal growth (see Table 24.2), - fasting urine ketone testing may be useful for identifying women who severely restrict carbohydrates in their diet to control blood glucose levels, - the use of artificial sweeteners is permitted, with the exception of saccharin, which crosses
+- 1. Recommendations for proper nutrition in pregnancy: - 40-50% carbohydrates (about 180 g of carbohydrates/day) preference for low glycemic index carbohydrates in the diet, - 30% protein (1.3 g/kg body weight/day), - 20-30% fats (including < 10% saturated fats), - the number of calories should depend on body weight, height, physical activity, and age - the average daily caloric requirement is about 30 kcal/kg of appropriate body weight, i.e., 1500-2400 kcal, - for overweight patients, a diet of 25-30 kcal/kg body weight is recommended, - due to the very restrictive target glycemic values, pregnant women should consume consistent amounts of carbohydrates in meals at constant times to adjust insulin doses and avoid both hyperglycaemia and hypoglycaemia, - control of weight gain during pregnancy is necessary, as excessive weight gain in pregnant women with diabetes is associated with excessive foetal growth (see Table 24.2), - fasting urine ketone testing may be useful for identifying women who severely restrict carbohydrates in their diet to control blood glucose levels, - the use of artificial sweeteners is permitted, except for saccharin, which crosses the placenta and its impact on the foetus has not been fully understood (see Chapter 6.), - during the pregnancy planning period, it is recommended to implement supplementation with folic acid (min.
+0.4 mg/day) for at least 6 weeks before becoming pregnant and to continue until the 12th week of pregnancy.